Cybersecurity

 As cyber threats continue becoming more advanced, having an MSSP on board helps organizations remain resilient, leveraging cutting-edge tools and expertise that would be cost-prohibitive or challenging to maintain in-house.

-One of the key reasons cybersecurity providers often operate as their own entities outside of the umbrella of managed service providers is because they need to be able to operate independently from a security operations center (SOC).
+One of the key reasons cybersecurity providers often operate outside of the umbrella of managed service providers is that they need to be able to operate independently from a security operations center (SOC).

 IT MSPs will typically operate from a network operations center (NOC), which is purpose-built to ensure that the provider can keep a business network running with as little downtime as possible.